 The reason this question even needs to be raised is because if one applies a critical eye to the ingredients being used in many products today, such as we do in our part 1 and part 2 articles, it becomes clear that either 1. many companies are ignorant and are not competent enough to formulate products that are actually safe, or 2. they are dishonest and really don’t care if their products are safe, as long as they still sell.
 In reality, it is likely that there is some of both going on.
 Contributing to this problem is the fact that some consumers simply don’t care about the long term effects of dangerous chemicals in the products they use, as long as there is short term perceived benefit.

 With the increased prevalence of contract production facilities that can provide “off the shelf” formulas, anyone can start their own personal care product company, regardless of whether they have any competence in chemistry or biology.
 After all, it is all about the marketing right?
 Well, no. If a company is poisoning its customers unintentionally and consumers figure that out, they will likely become disgusted with that business, and its business model will implode.
-Alternately, if it is a company that just doesn’t care and poisons their customers intentionally, and their customers figure it out, that is just asking for class action lawsuits, plus the previously mentioned business implosion.
+Alternately, if it is a company that just doesn’t care and poisons their customers knowingly, and their customers figure it out, that is just asking for class action lawsuits, plus the previously mentioned business implosion.